Charlie Inot

 Director

-CAPT Tamara Graham, U.S. Navy (ret) was born in Rome, New York to a military family.
+CAPT Tamara Graham, U.S. Navy (Ret.) was born in Rome, New York to a military family.
 She grew up in various places, eventually graduating high school in Huntsville, AL and attending the University of Virginia on a Navy ROTC scholarship.

 In 1993 she received her degree in Biology, commissioned and was selected to Navy flight training, just one month after the combat exclusion law was lifted.
 This change in policy opened all Navy aircraft and combat ships to women for the first time and allowed Graham to pursue her dream of flying H-60 helicopters off of aircraft carriers.